eweilow/seat-booking/README.md

 The `data-selected-seat` is set automatically when a seat is selected and represents the ID of the seat which is selected.
 In the picture above, it's the orange seat with ID `1`.

+The `data-can-override` tells the component to be able to select already occupied seats, which is useful for admin interfaces.
+Set to exactly `"true"` (`data-can-override="true"`) to set to enabled mode.

 ### Important
 Attributes need to be set with [Element.setAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) (or equivalent) or the element is not guaranteed to work in all browsers due to polyfills.